 - Reporting and recordkeeping requirements

-For the reasons stated above, CBP proposes to amend parts 123 and 142 of title 19 of the CFR as set forth below:Start Part
+For the reasons stated above, CBP amends parts 123, 142 and 178 of title 19 of the CFR as set forth below:Start Part

-5. Section 142.41 is amended by removing the word “Customs” where it appears and adding in each place the term “CBP” and, in the last sentence, by removing the language, “the Land Border Carrier Initiative Program (see, subpart H of part 123 of this chapter)” and adding in its place the language, “a CBP-approved industry partnership program”.
+5. Section 142.41 is amended by removing the word “Customs” wherever it appears and adding in each place the term “CBP” and, in the last sentence, by removing the language, “the Land Border Carrier Initiative Program (End Amendment Part Start Amendment Part

 1. Line Release provides for advance cargo screening and expedited release at land border ports.Back to Citation